Voters in US states decide on sanctuary city, Airbnb rentals

 COLORADO

-A measure that would legalize sports betting and tax it to help conserve water is being considered in Colorado.
-The proposal has bipartisan support and only token organized opposition.
+A measure that would legalize sports betting and tax it to help pay for water conservation was too close to call Tuesday evening.
+The proposal had bipartisan support and only token organized opposition.
 But the state Constitution requires voters to approve new taxes.
 It would allow Colorado’s 33 casinos to take both in-person and online bets on professional, collegiate, motor and Olympic sports next year.
 Legal sports betting has grown since New Jersey won a U.S. Supreme Court case in 2018 allowing it in all 50 states.

 Colorado voters rejected a ballot measure asking if the state could keep tax revenue that otherwise would be refunded under limits set by a 1992 constitutional amendment called the Taxpayer’s Bill of Rights.